-The former Wolfe Street warehouse in Baltimore, Maryland’s historic Fell’s Point neighborhood is being transformed into The Pennant – a new multifamily, waterfront community.
+The former Wolfe Street warehouse in Baltimore, Maryland’s historic Fell’s Point neighborhood is being transformed into Elms Fells Point (formally known as The Pennant) – a new multifamily, waterfront community.
 McLaren Engineering Group is working with architecture firm, Hord Coplan Macht and general contractors, Chesapeake Contracting Group to provide structural and marine engineering services for this part adaptive reuse, part new construction residential complex.

 Part of the existing warehouse will be razed and a 5-story, 307,500 sf wood-framed addition will be erected on the existing foundations.
-The building will house a leasing center, main amenity space and 23 new 4-story town homes.
+The building will house a leasing center, main amenity space, and 23 new 4-story townhomes.
 McLaren designed the new construction at the razed existing building footprint to allow for the reuse of the foundations.
-The 307,500 sf wood-framed addition will house 20,000 sf of amenity space.
-This will include a courtyard, multiple community spaces and lounges as well as a a bike shop.
+The addition will house 20,000 sf of amenity space.
+This will include a courtyard, multiple community spaces, and lounges as well as a bike shop.
 Our team also developed drawings for a demolition bid package, to create room for this new space.

 The urban community is being built to National Green Building Standard (NGBS) Silver.